GfSE/SAF-Specification/stakeholders.md

 * What are the algorithms to be implemented?
 * What are the encryption means used for an exchange?
 * What are the formats of the exchanged items?
+* What are the functional requirements imposed on the system?

+  ***Rationale:  In my role, I need to trace my derived requirements against these ones relevant to me.***
 * What are the interface requirements regarding bandwidth, data throughput and latency?
 * What are the non-functional requirements applying to SW (e.g. with regard to SW quality, modularization, changeability or reuse)?
+* What are the non-functional requirements imposed on the system?

+  ***Rationale:  In my role, I need to trace my derived requirements against these ones relevant to me.***
 * What are the protocols for exchanging items on an interface?
 * What is the necessary accuracy and resolution for processing?
 * What is the necessary performance for processing?
 * What is the necessary response time for an interface or a service?
 * What is the sequence of interactions among the system and context elements
 * What kind of information or what kind of items are exchanged between the system and external entities (incl. actors)?
 * Which SW interfaces are necessary?

+  ***Rationale:  In my role, I need to implement interfaces with my subsystem, if necessary.***
+* Which Stakeholder are relevant to the system and might impose requirements?

+  ***Rationale:  In my role, I need to give feedback on existing or missing stakeholders.***
 * Which functions and services need to be implemented in SW?
+* Which functions will the system provide?

+  ***Rationale:  In my role, I need to provide qualified feedback on how my how the sub-functions assigned to my subsystem contributes to the function of the system.***
+* Which interface partners does a SW item have?

+  ***Rationale:  In my role, I need to implement interfaces with my subsystem, if necessary.***
 * Which modes and states does the system have?

+  ***Rationale:  In my role, I need to know which system modes and states my subsystem must support.***
+* Who are the Stakeholders involved in the intended solution?

+  ***Rationale:  In my role, I need to give feedback on existing or missing stakeholders.***
 * Who provides the inputs to a critical function?
 # Supplier
 Definition - Supplier:
-organization or an individual that enters into an agreement with the Acquirer for the supply of a product or service, [ISO/IEC 15288:2015 –Systems engineering - System life-cycle processes]
+organization or an individual that enters into an agreement with the Acquirer for the supply of a product or service, [ISO/IEC 15288:2022 – Systems engineering - System life-cycle processes]
 The Supplier is the organization or individual that enters into an agreement with the Acquirer to supply a product or service.
 Usually, the system architect and the developers for make-items are part of the supplier’s organization.
 Other terms commonly used for Supplier are contractor, producer, seller or vendor.

 ## Concern